Yosemite Firefall: A Photographer’s Guide in 2023

 When I was in photojournalism, we had a saying: “f/8 and be there.”
 That saying is the essence of photography.
 What does that mean?
 Notice it does NOT say “Z9 or R3 and be there” because it is not about the camera or even the gear.
 It is about picking a reasonable exposure and putting yourself into a situation in which you can get “the picture”.
 You will never get “the picture” if you aren’t there to take it!
 And that is the ultimate secret of photography.
 It’s not the rule of thirds or exposure triangles.
 It is simply “Be There”.

 I will be back at Firefall this year.
-2022 looks to be a good, strong year for the event, and quite honestly, my wife is mad she has never been.
 Look for me, I will be wearing that goofy camo Looney Tunes flopping thing I lovingly refer to as my “Adventure Hat.”
 Come up, say hi, and tell me about your adventures!
 And let’s have some fun!

 Take Only Photos, Leave Only Footprints